brillout/wildcard-api/docs/readme.template.md

 };
 ~~~

-You can use `isServerError` and `isNetworkError` to handle errors more precisely:
+You can use `isServerError` and `isNetworkError` to handle errors more precisely.
 ~~~js
 // Browser